aychakurtulush/Discrimination-Detector/README.md

 ## Dataset
     - Twitter Webscraping with Snscrape (https://github.com/JustAnotherArchivist/snscrape)
     - 105.210 discriminatory tweets -> 105.205  after duplicates
-    - Around 100.000 control group (without specific discriminatory word, random tweets)
+    - 100.000 control group (without specific discriminatory word, random tweets)

 ## Problem
     - Discrimination is one of the most important problems in the internet.